Honda CB250N/CB400N: Engine

 The Super Dream was fitted with a four stroke, air-cooled, twin-cylinder engine.
 It had three valves per cylinder, two inlet and one exhaust, operated by a chain-driven overhead camshaft.
 Ignition was provided by capacitor discharge ignition (CDI).
 It had a 360° crank layout similar to many traditional British parallel twins, but with two balance shafts to reduce unwanted vibrations.
 It used a six-speed transmission and chain final drive.
 Fuelling was provided by twin Keihin carburettors.

 CB250N

 The CB250N Super Dream was a 249 cc motorbike.
 It was a popular model in the United Kingdom due to the licensing laws at the time allowing learners to ride any motorbike with a capacity under 250cc.
-The CB250N was the most popular selling bike in the UK with over 17000 bikes sold in 1980 alone.
-Its popularity in the United Kingdom waned along with many in the 250cc class when in 1983, the maximum size of learner machines was reduced to 125 cc.
+The CB250N was the most popular selling bike in the UK with over 17,000 bikes sold in 1980 alone.
+Its popularity in the United Kingdom waned along with many in the 250cc class in 1983; this was when the maximum size of learner machines was reduced to 125 cc.

 During its production run it had several variations from 1978 to 1986.
 The various designations were, CB250N (1978–1979), CB250NA (1980), CB250NB/NDB Deluxe (1981) and CB250NDC (1982–1985) and CB250NDD (1983–1986).